 Sharing with Individual Users

 Follow the steps in the section above, but search for an individual user account instead of the security group.
-The steps after selecting the SG will be the same.
+The steps after selecting the user record will be the same.

 Sharing with Individual Users (without Canvas)